MikeKovarik/rage-edit/README.md

 Registry.set('HKLM\\Software\\Overwatch', 'Scientists', ['Angela Ziegler', 'Winston', 'Mei-Ling Zhou'])
 // Re/writes data of default value entry.
 Registry.set('HKLM\\Software\\Overwatch', '', 'This is data of the default value entry')
-// Creates a new subkey 'Blackwatch' inside 'HKLM\Software\Overwatch' and creates default value with data Mysterious branch of Overwatch'
+// Creates a new subkey 'Blackwatch' inside 'HKLM\Software\Overwatch' and creates default value with data 'Mysterious branch of Overwatch'
 Registry.set('HKLM\\Software\\Overwatch\\Blackwatch', '', 'Mysterious branch of Overwatch')

 // The same as above but forces 32 bit mode so the entry 'Leader' will be created inside the key 'HKLM\Software\Wow6432Node\Overwatch'